gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

-Being INIT and INIT-ACK plain guarantees the compliance with the legacy SCTP Restart, whilst the transport of the COOCKIE-ECHO and COOCKIE-ACK by means of DTLS CHUNK ensures that the peer requesting the Restart has been previously validated.
+Being INIT and INIT-ACK plain guarantees the compliance with the legacy SCTP Restart, whilst the transport of the COOCKIE-ECHO and COOCKIE-ACK by means of DTLS chunk ensures that the peer requesting the Restart has been previously validated.

 # New Parameter Type {#new-parameter-type}